 The Qutab Minar is located in a small village called Mehrauli in South Delhi.
 It was built by Qutub-ud-din Aibek of the Slave Dynasty, who took possession of Delhi in 1206.
 It is a red sandstone tower, standing tall at a height of 72.5 metres and is covered with intricate carvings and verses from the holy Qur'an.
 Qutub-ud-din Aibak began constructing this victory tower as a sign of Muslim domination of Delhi and as a minaret for the Muslim priest, the muezzin, to call the faithful to prayer.

 However, only the first storey was completed by Qutb-ud-din.
 The other storeys were built by his successor Iltutmish.
 The two circular storeys in white marble were built by Ferozshah Tughlaq in 1368, replacing the original fourth storey.
 The projected balconies in the tower are supported by exquisite stalactite designs.
-The tapering tower has pointed and circular flutings on the first storey and star-shaped on the second and third storeys.
+The tapering tower has pointed and circular flutings on the first storey and star-shaped on the second and third storey.
 The bands of calligraphic inscriptions are amazing in perfection with the exquisite stalactite designs seen on the exterior of this tower.

-Humayun's Tomb was built nine years after Humayun's death by his wife Haji Begum.
+Humayun's Tomb was built by his wife Haji Begum, nine years after Humayun's death.
 Designed by a Persian architect named Mirak Mirza Ghiyas, and completed in 1565, the edifice was a trendsetter of its time.
 It is said that all later Mughal monuments, including the Taj Mahal, followed its design.

 Situated in Old Delhi, where the lanes are narrow and always filled with people, Red Fort stands tall and proud-a great witness to history, a mute spectator of the present.
 The decision for constructing the fort was taken in 1639, when Shahjahan decided to shift his capital to Delhi.
 Within eight years, Shahjahanabad was completed with the Red Fort-Qila-i-Mubarak (fortunate citadel)-Delhi's seventh fort, ready in all its magnificence to receive the Emperor.
 Though much has changed now because of large-scale demolitions during the British occupation of the fort, its important structures have survived.
 Though its glory has faded with age, it continues to look impressive and serves venue for flag hoist during Independence Day by Prime Minister.